 Six Questions with Distinguished Professor Jaroslaw Drelich

 I re-invented myself and found my passion for research and science at the end of my BS degree program as a chemistry major at the Technical University of Gdansk in Poland.
 In the middle of my junior year, I was asked to choose a laboratory and adviser and select the research topic for my MS degree program.
 Without any previous research experience, but with a driving motivation to elude a professional career in chemical factories, and determined also to combat pollutions of fishing streams, lakes and the Baltic sea, a team of researchers working on design and commercialization of equipment and materials for removal of spilled and dispersed oils from the environment and industrial wastewater streams attracted my attention.
 Since the first semester in my master program I received unprecedented trust and support from my advisers, who somehow sensed research talent in me, even if I was just an average undergraduate student.
 I remember how difficult it was for me to leave the lab and how eager I was to come back every morning, usually ahead of other students and employees since I started experimentation on oil absorbing materials.
 It was then when I established my passion for surfaces and wetting phenomena and this fascination with manipulation of surfaces, along with an aspiration to understand capillary and wetting phenomena, still fascinates me to this day.
 It was also then when dreams of publishing one paper in the Journal of Colloid and Interface Science (JCIS) occupied my mind for the first time.
 I was eventually able to publish several papers in JCIS as well as in many other high-impact factor journals, but not until I entered into a PhD degree program in Metallurgical Engineering at the University of Utah.

-On the contrary, focus on materials, especially biomaterials, dates back to the early days of
+On the contrary, focus on materials, especially biomaterials, dates back to the early

 the newly established Department of Biomedical Engineering at Michigan Tech.
 This was the